-It’s important to send your thank you during business hours.
-It’s OK if you write it at 3:00 a.m., but schedule it to send when the company is open.
-Sending it any other time can give a hiring person the impression that you can’t work for the company’s regular hours.
+It's important to send your thank you during business hours.
+It's OK if you write it at 3:00 a.m., but schedule it to send when the company is open.
+Sending your follow up letter any other time can give a hiring person the impression that you can't work for the company's regular hours.

 Tailor each email to the interviewer

-The key to any thank-you email is that it’s written specifically for each person who met with you.
+The key to any thank-you email is that it's written specifically for each person who met with you.
 Sending a generic email can absolutely reduce your chance of getting hired.
-Recruiters and hiring managers often compare the thank-you notes they get, so they’ll know if you send the same generic letter to everyone.
+Recruiters and hiring managers often compare the thank-you notes they get from other candidates, so they'll know if you send the same generic letter to everyone.

 During your interviews, jot down specific things that the recruiter or hiring manager said about the job position or company, as well as anything not related to the job, such as their hobbies or something you have in common.
 Put these specifics in each thank-you note to show that you were listening and engaged.
 Also, take the opportunity to address any concerns the recruiter brought up and reiterate how your skills are well-suited for the job.

 Be brilliant, but brief.
-Recruiters and hiring managers are busy and a short, concise email with the information above shows that you respect their time — even as you sell your qualifications one more time.
+Recruiters and hiring managers are busy and a short, concise email with the information above shows that you respect their time — even as you sell your qualifications and continued interest one more time during the hiring decision.

 Writing a thank-you email is easy once you know the formula.
-Here is a list of guidelines, followed by an example of a thank-you email, to get you started:
+Here is a list of guidelines, along with a follow up email template example, to get you started:

-An eye-catching post-interview thank-you subject line will stand out from the other hundreds of emails that the recruiter receives every day.
-Something personal is much better than a statement like “Regarding Our Interview” or “Following Up.”
-Some good subject line examples include:
+An eye-catching, post-interview thank-you subject line will stand out from the other hundreds of emails that the recruiter receives every day.
+Something personal is much better than a statement like “Regarding our interview” or “Following up.”
+Some good examples of subject lines include: